Jayx239/AdvancedMazeGame/README.md

 	"blue" - blue maze
 	defaults to default maze game if any other parameter value

-args[1] - Maze configuration file to load maze
+args[1] - Maze configuration file to load maze (Full path, not relative)

+Maze game contains the main method